 When students enquire about part-time study options, they typically have in mind the ability to attend university for a few days each week so they can maintain a part-time professional job throughout the year.
 Attendance of that nature is not possible with the Master of Dietetics as each of the professional practice units (HSN742, HSN745, and HSN747) have full-time placement components of varying lengths together with intensive teaching blocks on campus.
 It is possible for students to reduce their enrolment load in each trimester (e.g. by taking only one unit in the second trimester of the course), but the units they do take need to be done in full-time mode e.g. HSN747 Clinical Dietetic Practice requires 10 weeks of full-time clinical placement, HSN745 Community Nutrition requires 7 weeks of full-time placement and HSN742 requires 4 weeks of full-time placement.
-All these units have at least one week of full-time teaching in the week prior to placement.
+All these units have at least one week of full-time teaching in the week prior to placement commencement.
+Students should note, that due to the prerequisite requirements of each unit within the course, careful consideration is needed when deciding to undertake the course part-time.